proconnect-gouv/proconnect-test-client/README.md

-# MonComptePro Test Client
+# ProConnect Test Client

-This is a minimal, nodeJS-based MonComptePro client, to be used for end-to-end testing.
+This is a minimal, nodeJS-based ProConnect client, to be used for end-to-end testing.

 It uses the https://github.com/panva/node-openid-client Library for the actual OIDC Logic.

 This tool can be used to test the traditional Authorization Code Flow.

-It also uses the `select_organization` & `update_userinfo` MonComptePro prompts.
+It also uses the `select_organization` & `update_userinfo` ProConnect prompts (available only on ProConnect Identité).

-This tool is full configured using environment variables.
+This tool is fully configured using environment variables.

 ## Run it with Docker

 Pull the image:

 ```
-docker pull ghcr.io/numerique-gouv/moncomptepro-test-client
+docker pull ghcr.io/numerique-gouv/proconnect-test-client
 ```

 Run the container: